P-p-H-d/mlib/README.md

 NOTE2: For CLANG, you need to add -fblocks to CFLAGS and -lBlocksRuntime to LIB (See CLANG manual).

 NOTE3: It will generate warnings about shadow variables.
 There is no way to avoid this.

+NOTE4: arrays are not supported as input / output variables due to technical limitations.

+### M-ATOMIC

+This header is to provide the C header 'stdatomic.h' to any C compiler (C11 or C99 compliant) or C++ compiler.
+If available, it uses the C11 header stdatomic.h, otherwise if the compiler is a C++ compiler, it uses the header 'atomic' and imports all definition into the global namespace (this is needed because the C++ standard doesn't support officialy the stdatomic header, resulting in broken compilation when building C code with a C++ compiler).
+Otherwise it provides a non-thin emulation of atomics using mutex.

 ### M-ALGO